MicrosoftDocs/mesh-docs/mesh/Resources/mesh-troubleshooting.md

 4. If the logs are too large to share, the two most important are `Player.log` and `Player-prev.log`.

-5. Open a support request using the <mark> guidelines WHERE?
+5. Open a support request by following the link [here](https://aka.ms/meshdevsupport).

 ### Audio setup in Mesh FAQ